 Build & Design

 In general, it would be fair to call the S700 an ergonomically designed instrument.
 It’s pretty small and lightweight, similar to a television remote.
 And similar to a remote, it measures about 1.6 x 1.4 x 5.1 inches.
 Clearly intended to fit in the hand.
 The least handheld aspect of this device is that it weighs about a pound after you’ve got the batteries shoved inside.

 Interestingly enough, the SocketScan S700 is actually available in five different colors.
 They include blue, black, red, white, and yellow.
 When you’re going to be carrying around the scanner day-after-day, it doesn’t hurt to put some thought into its style.
 Especially if customers will see it.

-The S700 is powered by a pretty strong battery, which is supposed to last for 14-hours of consecutive use.
-That figure might creep downwards or upwards slightly, depending on the quality of the batteries you select.
-But with good batteries, the S700 is pretty good for working more than a full shift.
+The S700 is powered by fairly strong batteries, which are supposed to last for 14-hours of consecutive use.
+That figure might creep downwards or upwards slightly, depending on the actual usage of the unit.
+Overall, we feel that the S700 is pretty good for working more than a full shift.

 This instrument comes preconfigured and ready to be used.
 The default settings have been optimized to be suitable for most scanning applications.
 So unless you’re trying to do something terribly unique, you won’t have to get involved with any significant setup process.
 Quite convenient.

-The S700 is powered by a pair of AA batteries.
-Two batteries are included, but the pair which are included aren’t very impressive.
+The S700 is powered by a pair of rechargeable batteries that are included.
 You might want to have some extras on standby, or even consider moving to rechargeable AA batteries.

 Zebra Symbol DS2278-SR